Dry Eye

 Treatment for Dry-Eye Disease is dependent on the cause.
 Frequently, adding additional tears via over-the-counter eye drops is sufficient.
 The supplemental tears should be used four times a day; occasionally, drops at two-hour intervals are required to clear the symptoms.
 Drs.
 Mendelsohn and Klein recommend refrigerating these over-the-counter eye drops because at lower temperatures, the viscosity of the drops increase and they are better able to penetrate the eye.

-While rare, Restasis and Xiidra’s side effects can be formidable.
-In addition, many insurance companies won’t cover these medications and the high annual out-of-pocket cost encourages many patients to seek alternative options.
-Dr. Nathan Klein specializes in performing a two-minute in-office non-invasive procedure called punctal plug insertion.
-The microscopic-sized punctal plugs are inserted into tear ducts to increase the eyes’ tear film and surface moisture.
-Dr. Klein works with each individual patient to customize plug placement for ideal comfort and ocular surface health.
-Following the insertion of punctal plugs, patients do not experience pain or downtime and can resume normal activities immediately, including exercising and swimming.
+There are two types of punctal plugs: The first type are microscopic-sized collagen plugs, the size of a single grain of rice, inserted into lower eyelid tear ducts, called eyelid puncta, to increase the eyes’ tear film and surface moisture.
+The second type, Lacrifill is performed for all four eyelids, specifically for moderate to extensive dry eyes.
+Dr. Klein works with each individual patient to customize collagen plugs or Lacrifill for ideal comfort and ocular surface health.
+Following either of these two-minute, in-office procedures, patients experience no pain, discomfort or any downtime, resuming normal activities immediately, including exercising and swimming.
 Due to his excellent skills and gentle touch, Dr. Klein is able to ensure patients are thrilled with their tremendous symptom relief and newfound comfort.